itsrocchi/finetuning-llama2-ita/README.md

 # finetuning-llama2-ita
-A repository that contains scripts to train and perform inference on Meta's new LLama2
+A repository that contains scripts to finetune and perform inference on Meta's new LLama 2